'Hello' from Peter Cummings, Head of Senior School

 |Geography||Visual Arts in Practice|

 Peace is becoming renowned for its sporting achievements.
-Sport options in Senior school are varied and many, including carnivals; District and Regional sport; Inter-school competition; extra-curricular sports and College teams.
+Sport options in Senior School are varied and many, including carnivals, District and Regional sport, Interschool competition, extra-curricular sports, and school teams.

-Training and competing in Cairns Secondary Sporting Activities (CISSA) Inter-school sports in terms 1 and 2.
+Training and competing in Cairns Interschool Secondary Sports Activities (CISSA) in Terms 1 and 2.
 Sports include:

 - Basketball (boys and girls)